 Photo by pixnio.com

 You can instantly transform your space by swapping out your current light fixture with a newer and more stylish alternative.
-Whether you have wall scones or ceiling lights, browse George Nelson Bubble Lamps for a modern and simple improvement.
-By better illuminating your room and ensuring the fixture is of the right size, you can greatly improve the size of the space.
+Whether you have wall sconces or ceiling lights, browse George Nelson Bubble Lamps for a modern and simple improvement.
+By better illuminating your bathroom and ensuring the fixture is of the right size, you can greatly improve the size of the space.
 Therefore, if you have a smaller bathroom, then a simple, more modern bathroom light fixtures can enhance the entire room and improve its vicinities.

 Update the Color Scheme

 Bathrooms should usually be painted in mellow or natural color schemes.
 This is to keep the room feeling fresh and clean while making it seem larger.
 Therefore, if you have a bathroom painted or wallpapered in loud colors, it’s best to repaint or strip the walls.
-Off-white, muted pastels or soft taupe are all winners and can create a soothing ambience.
+Off-white, muted pastels or soft taupe are all winners and can create a soothing ambiance.
 If you want to include some color or patterns, then having a feature wall and combining colors can work wonders and allow you to have the best of both worlds.
 Hanging pictures can also have this effect.

 Say Goodbye to Chrome

 Chrome taps are becoming a thing of the past.
 Instead of the usual silver colored taps, replace them with brass or copper.
 Not only is this a unique take, but they can look more aesthetically pleasing than chrome glistening under the lights.
 To ensure your brass or copper faucets match, you’ll also want to replace any chrome handles for details; for example, toilet roll holder, door handles, and cupboard handles.

 Focus on Your Mirror